Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Introduction

 More recently, several articles have focused on vortex and antivortex defects in the direction of the non-affine displacement field and vibrational eigenvectors \cite{desmarchelier2024topological, wu2023, bera2024soft,vaibhav2024experimental}.
 Here, vortex defects are found in areas in which a closed contour integral over the gradient in the vector direction equals an integer multiple of $2\pi$, defining the \textit{winding number} $\mathcal{W}$.
 Softness and plasticity seem to correlate particularly with the $\mathcal{W}=-1$ topological defects \cite{wu2023}, which resemble the quadrupolar displacement fields typical of an Eshelby-type event \cite{desmarchelier2024topological}.
 This analysis can be also extended to 3D systems by generalizing the concept of winding number \cite{bera2024hedgehog}.
 Currently, the relationships between all these defect descriptors are not known, but being actively researched \cite{Baggioli2023} to find the most fundamental and powerful descriptor of the structural transformations that mediate deformation in amorphous materials and place the mechanics of disordered solids on the same sure footing as for crystals.

-A key component of understanding plasticity in amorphous materials is predicting which structural configurations will transform under an applied load.
+A key component of understanding plasticity in amorphous materials is predicting which structural configurations will transform under an applied load \cite{PhysRevMaterials.4.113609}.
 Structural centrosymmetry has emerged as a critical local parameter to predict the elastic response of an amorphous material \cite{lemaitre2006sum,maloney2006amorphous,milkus2016local,zaccone2011approximate,schlegel2016local,zaccone2023theory}.
-The force acting on a given particle, $\alpha$, after affine deformation, $\gamma$, is given by $\underline{f}_{\alpha} = \underline{\Xi}_{\alpha}\gamma$ where $\underline{\Xi}_{\alpha}$ is a vector quantity that quantifies the magnitude and direction of the asymmetry in the arrangements of nearest-neighbor particles around a central particle, $\alpha$, and is only zero for a perfect centrosymmetric lattice.
-Thus, the expression for $\underline{f}_{\alpha}$ predicts additional, non-affine displacements in non-centrosymmetric crystals and amorphous materials to equilibrate a non-zero force after the affine deformation. $\underline{\Xi}_{\alpha}$ can also be formulated into a normalized, scalar, order parameter $F_{IS}$ where $IS$ denotes inversion symmetry, or centrosymmetry.
-This order parameter can have values between $0$ and $1$ for arrangements that show maximum permissible inversion symmetry-breaking and perfect inversion symmetry, respectively \cite{milkus2016local,schlegel2016local,zaccone2023theory} (Section~\ref{sec6} Methods).
+The force acting on a given particle, $\alpha$, after affine deformation, $\gamma$, is given by $\underline{f}_{\alpha} = \underline{\Xi}_{\alpha}\gamma$.
+Here $\underline{\Xi}_{\alpha,i j}$ is a vector quantity (denoted by an underline) that quantifies the magnitude and direction of the asymmetry in the arrangements of the $\beta$ particles around a central particle, $\alpha$. $\underline{\Xi}_{\alpha,i j}$ is only zero for a perfect centrosymmetric lattice.
+Thus, the expression for $\underline{f}_{\alpha}$ predicts additional, non-affine displacements in non-centrosymmetric crystals and amorphous materials to equilibrate a non-zero force after the affine deformation.
+The Greek letters $\alpha,\beta$ refer to particles while Latin letters $i,j$ represent the Cartesian directions and summation over $i,j$ is assumed.
+Please note the difference to the index notation employed previously \cite{lemaitre2006sum,maloney2006amorphous,milkus2016local,zaccone2011approximate,schlegel2016local,zaccone2023theory} to maintain consistency with the notation employed in the equations defining the Burgers vector and quadrupole (Equations~\ref{burgers} and ~\ref{quad}). $\underline{\Xi}_{\alpha,i j} = -\kappa R_{0} \sum_{\beta} \hat{n}_{\alpha \beta, i} \hat{n}_{\alpha \beta, j} \underline{\hat{n}}_{\alpha \beta}$, where $\kappa$ is the spring constant and anharmonic bond-tension terms are neglected.
+Hence, for a shear deformation, $ij$ refer to the shear plane directions and are fixed in the above expression. $\hat{n}_{\alpha \beta}$ is the unit vector pointing from particle $\beta$ to $\alpha$ and $\hat{n}_{\alpha \beta, i}$ is the i-th component of this.